Conductor exponents for families of hyperelliptic curves: Introduction

-\textbf{Acknowledgements.} The third and fourth authors were supported by the Royal Society Dorothy Hodgkin Fellowship of the fourth author.
-We would like to thank Nicolas Billerey for suggesting this project, and Julian Lyczak and Ross Paterson for organizing the Workshop on Arithmetic and Algebra of Rational Points, at which the project started.
+We would like to warmly thank the referees for their careful reading of this manuscript and their meaningful suggestions and comments.
+We would also like to thank Nicolas Billerey for suggesting this project, and Julian Lyczak and Ross Paterson for organizing the Workshop on Arithmetic and Algebra of Rational Points, at which the project started.
 We are grateful to Nicolas Billerey, Matthew Bisatt, Imin Chen, Angelos Koutsianas and Samir Siksek for helpful discussions.
+The third and fourth authors were supported by the Royal Society Dorothy Hodgkin Fellowship of the fourth author.